 Glaciers soon come into view, their vast bulks funneling down from seemingly endless icefields in the distance.
 The pilot explains some of the telltale features of the Knik Glacier, detailing the formation of its medial moraines and more.
 With a smooth arc, the helicopter descends from its path along the valley's southern mountainsides and swings down alongside the glacier's massive face.

 The helicopter soon touches down on the glacier.
 Just as the first few seconds of helicopter flight seem unreal, so does stepping foot onto thousand-year-old ice.
 The icescape is otherworldly.
 The pilot helps passengers slip on crampons and then takes the group on a guided walk to some of the most impressive nearby features.
 There are pools of remarkably blue water, small rivers rushing within the glacier, and odd formations of rock and ice.
-After 30 epic minutes on the ice, the tour concludes with an equally sensational return flight to the Knik River Lodge.
+The tour concludes with an equally sensational return flight to the Knik River Lodge.

 Note that this tour also operates in the winter, giving passengers a closer look at a spectacularly snowy Knik landscape.

 What to Bring

 Proper gear is critical for comfort and safety in remote Alaskan environments.
 Dress in layers and bring a warm waterproof jacket.
 Make sure to wear sturdy close-toed shoes.
 Sunglasses are highly recommended.
 Don't forget a camera and, most importantly, a sense of adventure.

 To calculate accurate weight and balance for the aircraft, each passenger must provide their weight when making a reservation.

 The tour departs from the operator's Knik River Valley Base at the Knik River Lodge.
 Transfers are available from select Anchorage locations.
 There is free parking at the lodge for self-drive guests.

 Winter helicopter tours running from February to mid-May leave out of Merrill Field in Anchorage.